The Sports Network

-The Sports Network (TSN) is a Canadian English language discretionary sports specialty channel owned by CTV Specialty Television, a joint venture of Bell Media (80%) and ESPN Inc. (20%).
-TSN was established by the Labatt Brewing Company in 1984 as part of the first group of Canadian specialty cable channels.
+The Sports Network (TSN) is a Canadian English language discretionary sports specialty channel owned by CTV Specialty Television, a joint venture of Bell Media (80%) and ESPN, LLC (20%) TSN was established by the Labatt Brewing Company in 1984 as part of the first group of Canadian specialty cable channels.
 In 2013, TSN was the largest specialty channel in Canada in terms of gross revenue, with a total of in revenue.

 TSN broadcasts primarily from studio facilities located at Bell Media Agincourt in the Scarborough neighbourhood of Toronto, Ontario.
 Stewart Johnston currently serves as president of TSN, a position he has held since 2010.
 TSN's networks focus on sports-related programming, including live and recorded event telecasts, sports talk shows, and other original programming.